sumedhbadnore/CS515_Project_2/README.md

 What would you like to do?
 ```

 - **Win Condition**: I have added a winning condition to the game.
-If the player reaches the 'finalroom' and possesses the key, they can use the `win` verb to check if they have successfully won the game.
+If the player reaches the 'finale-room' and possesses the key, they can use the `win` verb to check if they have successfully won the game.

 - **To trigger win condition**:
 1. You will be spawned in "The Enchanted Library", from there `go west`